reactjs/react.dev/beta/src/content/learn/your-first-component.md

 return <img src="https://i.imgur.com/MK3eW3As.jpg" alt="Katherine Johnson" />;
 ```

-But if your markup isn't all on the same line as the `return` keyword, you must wrap it in a pair of parentheses like this:
+But if your markup isn't all on the same line as the `return` keyword, you must wrap it in a pair of parentheses:

 ```js
 return (